dilame/instagram-private-api/README.md

 ## Special thanks

-* [Richard Hutta](https://github.com/huttarichard), original author of this library.
+- [Richard Hutta](https://github.com/huttarichard), original author of this library.
 Thanks to him for starting it.

+## Thanks to contributors

-* [Nerixyz](https://github.com/Nerixyz), for writing a huge amount of code for this library.
+- [Nerixyz](https://github.com/Nerixyz), for writing a huge amount of code for this library.

 ## End User License Agreement (EULA)